rgilks/tre-website/README.md

 - On a 401 with a provided token, the app retries unauthenticated automatically for resiliency.
 - If `GITHUB_TOKEN` is not set, requests are unauthenticated (no Authorization header), which may hit rate limits but should not 401.
 - Make sure the token has not expired and has at least public repo read permissions.
+- `CRON_SECRET` should be a random string used to authenticate cron job requests to refresh GitHub data.
+- `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_IMAGES_API_TOKEN` are optional and enable automatic image hosting in Cloudflare Images with CDN optimization.

 ## 📚 Available Scripts